Azriely/REST_API_Week_12/README.md

-Implemented using ASP.NET WEB API to deploy this REST API on Microsoft Azure.
-Here is the website https://rocketelevators1.azurewebsites.net
+Implemented using ASP.NET WEB API to deploy this REST API on Haroku: https://rocket-rest-ap.herokuapp.com/